ksurana21/revpref/README.md

 The package provides functionalities for two goodness-of-fit measures.
-The first measure is the critical cost efficiency index (CCEI) which is defined as the maximal efficiency level at that the data set is consistent with rationality tests.
-From the previous exercises, we know that our data set failed to satisfy GARP at full efficiency but is consistent with GARP at 90% efficiency.
-As such, we expect the CCEI to be greater than 0.9 but less than 1.
+The first measure is the critical cost efficiency index (CCEI) which is defined as the maximal efficiency level at that the data set is consistent with the rationality tests.
+From the previous exercises, we know that our data set failed to satisfy GARP at full efficiency but is consistent with GARP at the efficiency level 0.90.
+As such, we expect the CCEI to be greater than 0.90 but less than 1.

 ``` r